Rays vs. Blue Jays Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Yandy Diaz, Bo Bichette and others in the Tampa Bay Rays-Toronto Blue Jays matchup at Tropicana Field on Wednesday at 6:40 PM ET.
+The Tampa Bay Rays host the Toronto Blue Jays at Tropicana Field on Thursday at 1:10 PM ET.
+Those looking to place a player prop bet can find odds on Randy Arozarena, Bo Bichette and others in this game.

 Bet on this matchup or its props with DraftKings!